British Renaissance Artists And Art

 Oliver is most known for his miniature paintings.
 After Elizabeth I died, he became the painter for James I’s court.
 Today, many of his paintings are still at Windsor Castle.

-Like his father, Peter also worked with the court of England, and many of his paintings today remain at Windsor castle.
+Like his father, Peter also worked with the court of England, and many of his paintings today remain at Windsor Castle.

 Anita Louise Art is dedicated to art education, great artists, and inspiring others to find and create their art.
 We love art that uplifts and inspires. #ArtToMakeYouSmile! #ArtToMakeYouHappy!

-If you are interested to see any of my art, you can find out more by clicking here.
+If you want to see any of my art, you can find out more by clicking here.
 If you are interested in what inspires me and my paintings, you can discover more by clicking here.

 We have a free newsletter and would love you to be part of our community; you can subscribe to the newsletter by clicking here.
-If you have any questions, I would be happy to talk to you any time.
+If you have any questions, I would be happy to talk to you at any time.
 You can reach me, Anita, by clicking here.

 Subscribe to our Anita Louise Art YouTube Channel filled with great videos and information by clicking here.